prabin544/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 -Will return false when searching for a value in the linked list that does not exist
  - Can properly return a collection of all the values that exist in the linked list

+### Code Challenge 7
+Write the following method for the Linked List class:

+- kth from end
+  - argument: a number, k, as a parameter.
+  - Return the node’s value that is k places from the tail of the linked list.
+  - You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.
+  -
 ### Collaborations & Credit
 I worked on the Code Challenge with Daniel Dills